Lean Supply Chain in Africa: The Key Concepts

 Step 1: Understand your Supply Chain

-The first step is understanding your supply chain better and identifying waste and inefficiencies.
-This entails reviewing each stage of the process, from sourcing to delivery and identifying operations that bring no value to the consumer.
+The first step is to better understand your supply chain, and identify waste and inefficiencies.
+This involves examining every phase of the process, from sourcing to delivery, and pinpointing operations that do not add value to the consumer.

-Once these opportunities for improvement have been identified, you may prioritize them and create a plan for implementing lean concepts.
+Once you have identified these opportunities for improvement, you can prioritize them and create a plan for implementing lean concepts.

 Step 2: Get staff involved in the process